 If you think your child has dental problems, don’t hesitate to bring him or her to your trusted dentist.
 If you take a tooth decay for granted, it’ll have harmful side effects that you don’t want your child to feel.
 If you don’t have any trusted dentist, you can search online for sources such as Gorton and Schmohl Orthodontics to attend with your needs.

-Some of the children may find it hard to stop doing thumb-sucking.
+Some of the children may find this hard to stop thumb-sucking.
 However, they will figure it out on their own when the behavior is no longer acceptable because of the situation or any peer pressure.

 There’s always a relationship between children’s oral health and overall health.
 Children should practice good oral hygiene to avoid any complications.
 Doing a regular checkup to a dentist is a must in doing this.
 Children who invest time in their oral health is also investing in their future.